 Heat your home and generate electricity with a micro-CHP unit

-Micro combined heat and power (micro-CHP) is a technology which generates heat and electricity simultaneously, from the same energy source, in individual homes or buildings.
+Micro combined heat and power (micro-CHP) is a technology that generates heat and electricity simultaneously, from the same energy source, in individual homes or buildings.
 The main output of a micro-CHP system is heat, with some electricity generation, at a typical ratio of about 6:1 for domestic appliances.

 A typical domestic system will generate up to 1kW of electricity once warmed up: the amount of electricity generated over a year depends on how long the system is able to run.
-Any electricity you generate and don't use can be sold back to the grid.

 There are three main micro-CHP technologies (the difference is the way in which they generate electricity)